ricardojob/restful-java-with-jax-rs-2-0-2rd-edition/part1/chapter1/restful_architectural_principles.md

 There are other HTTP methods (like TRACE and CONNECT), but they are unimportant when you are designing and implementing RESTful web services.

 You may be scratching your head and thinking, “How is it possible to write a distributed service with only four to six methods?”
 Well…SQL only has four operations: SELECT, INSERT, UPDATE, and DELETE.
-JMS and other message-oriented middleware (MOM) really only have two logical operations: send and receive.
+JMS and other message-oriented middleware (MOM) really only have two logical operations: *send* and *receive*.
 How powerful are these tools?
 For both SQL and JMS, the complexity of the interaction is confined purely to the data model.
 The addressability and operations are well defined and finite, and the hard stuff is delegated to the data model (in the case of SQL) or the message body (in the case of JMS).

 ### Why Is the Uniform Interface Important?